-The Pharmaceutical Research and Manufacturers of America (PhRMA) member companies operating in China continue to face significant challenges and problems as China finalizes its negotiations with World Trade Organization (WTO) member countries to prepare for WTO accession.
+The Pharmaceutical Research and Manufacturers of America (PhRMA) and its member companies in China continue to face significant challenges and problems in China as that country finalizes its negotiations with World Trade Organization (WTO) member countries to prepare the way for its accession to the WTO.
 The major challenges may be found in the broad areas of intellectual property protection, the pricing and reimbursement of medicines and the technical regulation governing the approval of medicines for human use.
 Some improvements have been made in the operating environment for PhRMA member companies in China since China enacted intellectual property laws in 1993, but significant problems remain.
 In particular, inadequate intellectual property laws and the poor implementation of China's "Administrative Protection" program (i.e., pipeline protection) for pharmaceuticals pose a serious public health risk, and serve to undermine the competitive advantage that innovative companies gain from their substantial investments in research and development.